tristantyson/tech.tristantyson.com/_posts/2022-06-20-deploy-powershell-as-a-win32-app.md

 ---
 A quick blog on the syntax required to deploy a PowerShell script as a Win32 Windows application via Microsoft Endpoint Manager/Intune.

 There are a number of ways to deploy a PowerShell script with MEM.
-You can deploy a script on its own, [the “traditional” way](https://docs.microsoft.com/en-us/mem/intune/apps/intune-management-extension), or you could look at [proactive remediation](https://docs.microsoft.com/en-us/mem/analytics/proactive-remediations), for a more reactive approach.
+You can deploy a script on its own, [the “traditional” way](https://docs.microsoft.com/en-us/mem/intune/apps/intune-management-extension), or you could look at [Proactive Remediation](https://docs.microsoft.com/en-us/mem/analytics/proactive-remediations), for a more reactive approach.
 The method detailed here is more suited to deploying a PSAppDeploy package or a custom script installer you’ve written yourself.

 # Syntax